zer0Kerbal/KGEx/readme.md

 # KGEx (KGX)

-> Common B9 tanktypes and TweakScale scaletypes for mods.
+Agency, Flags, common files, tanktypes, and scaletypes for addons.
+For Kerbal Space Program.

 ## By [`zer0Kerbal`][zer0Kerbal] and brought to you by *KerbSimpleCo*